 Child and women protection mechanisms are being used as a tool provide required information to children in an age & gender appropriate form & method that is accessible and intelligible to them, and thus, provides a vehicle (Children clubs, Women SHGs and Groups of persons with disabilities) through which they are participate in a meaningful way.
 It is envisaged that public institutions that serve children , women, dalits, tribes, persons with disabilities are responsive and their accountability mechanisms are strengthened and the results are measurable.
 Investments being made to capacitate key stakeholders to be effective in their roles wherever possible appropriate government resources will be tapped into.

 Key lessons/ evidence will be used as a tool for change to feed into policy discourses to reduce gap between policy and implementations.
 It is aimed lessons learnt and insights gained will be documented for wider sharing of best practices with the relevant Government departments and institutions and with the wider social sector..
-Our programs are focusing on systemic barriers by amplifying children / women/ Persons with disabilities’ voices and activating the government and local governance systems.
+Our programs are focusing on social and gender barriers by amplifying children / women/ Persons with disabilities’ voices and play a supplementary role to the government and local governance systems.

 This programme will engage with multi- stakeholders at different layers.
 Government departments will mainly provide resources in order to make the communities improved family income , in good health condition, improved learning and villages’ child friendly.
 Gender and social inclusion are inbuilt in the whole process of programme design.

 Gender: The program intentionally promote gender equality and equity.
 Working with children provides for an opportunity to promote gender equality at a very young age through appropriate games and simulation exercise and age appropriate reading materials.
 Children will have some action plans to practice.